honghuo123/Brain_corp/README.md

 Installation
 ====

-The project serves as a coding exercise illustrating a web service getting information from /etc/passwd and /etc/group files in a couple of different ways.
-It was implemented as a Java servlet application, which can be run in any J2EE container with Java 8, and installation can be done by simply dropping the WAR file into the webapps directory.
+Implemented as a Java servlet, the application can be run in any J2EE container with Java 8.
+Installation can be done by simply dropping the WAR file into the webapps directory.

 Configuration
 ====